 The example set in the Piuray-Ccorimarca watershed is a bellwether for the entire country of Peru.
 A series of regulatory reforms at the national level beginning in 2012 have recognized and promoted the role of water utilities in financing conservation projects.
 To date, 24 water utilities in Peru have approved tariffs similar to SEDACUSCO’s, including Lima’s water utility, SEDAPAL.
 As the country’s capital and home to about one-third of its population, Lima is incredibly important for Peru in social, economic, and political terms.
 SEDAPAL’s 2015-2020 master plan, formally approved in June 2015, includes a 1% tariff increase to be used for ecosystem services (about US $25 million), and an additional 3.8% is allocated for climate change adaptation and disaster risk reduction (about US $105 million).
 These commitments are by far the greatest commitments for natural infrastructure by any water utility in Latin America.

 The Lake Piuray watershed is one of the priority geographies under the recently-initiated Natural Infrastructure for Water Security project, funded by USAID and the Government of Canada.
 The project, led by Forest Trends, will work with the water utility, regional government, and Piuray communities to demonstrate and scale up sustainable investments in nature that enhance water security and resilience.
-Forest Trends will work with CONDESAN, the Peruvian Society for Environmental Law (SPDA), EcoDecisión, and Imperial College London.
+Forest Trends will work with CONDESAN, the Peruvian Society for Environmental Law (SPDA), EcoDecisión, and experts from Imperial College London.

 Earlier this year, Forest Trends was honored to work with USAID, SEDACUSCO, and the community of Piuray-Ccorimarca to host United States Ambassador Krishna Urs for a visit to Lake Piuray.
 Ambassador Urs began his visit with a briefing at the offices of SEDACUSCO.
 From there, the Ambassador travelled to Lake Piuray, where he met with community representatives to learn the community’s perspective on the agreement and visited a natural infrastructure project site.